Enroll a Child

 Tell us about your Child

-First, you’ll complete our online child enrollment form so we can learn about your child.
+First, you’ll complete our online child enrollment form so we can learn about you and your child.

 Complete Orientation & Interview

-We'll complete this with both you and your child and our Match Specialist.
+Enrollment specialists will complete an interview to determine interests in order to find the ideal Big.
 This is where you can share preferences about the type of Big you think will be the best fit.

 Meet Your Match